The Safest and Most Dangerous Places in High Springs, FL: Crime Maps and Statistics

 Is High Springs, FL Safe?

-The A- grade indicates that the rate of crime is lower than that of the average US city.
-High Springs ranks in the 83rd percentile for safety, meaning it is safer than 83% of cities but less safe than 17%.
-This analysis applies only to High Springs's official city boundaries.
+The A- overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where High Springs's combined rate is lower than the norm.
+High Springs sits in the 83rd percentile, ahead of 83% of cities and behind 17%.
+The grade covers only High Springs's official city boundaries.
 See the table below for nearby cities.

-The crime rate in High Springs is 14.45 per 1,000 residents in the typical year.
-High Springs Residents generally consider the southwest part of the city to be the safest.
-Your chance of being a victim of crime in High Springs varies by neighborhood - ranging from 1 in 37 in the north neighborhoods to 1 in 126 in the southwest.
+The overall crime rate in High Springs is 14.45 per 1,000 residents in a typical year.
+Residents generally consider the southwest part of the city the safest.
+Your chance of being a victim ranges from 1 in 37 in the north neighborhoods to 1 in 126 in the southwest.

-When looking at total crime counts (rather than per capita rates), the northeast parts of High Springs, FL see the most incidents - about 31 per year.
-In contrast, the south part of the city has the fewest, with approximately 9 crimes annually.
+Counting total incidents instead of per-capita rates, the northeast parts of High Springs, FL report the most crime, about 31 cases per year.
+The south part reports the fewest, around 9 per year.

 The Cost of Crime™ in High Springs, FL

-The total projected cost of crime in High Springs for 2025 is $2,989,537.
-This translates to approximately $264 per resident and $771 per household.
-On average, crime-related costs account for 0.7% of the median household income in High Springs.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in High Springs for 2025 is $2,989,537, about $264 per resident and $771 per household.
+That equals 0.7% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 50.4%